-- 1.1 SITE LOCATION

-- 1.2 SITE CONSTRAINTS

-- 1.3 SITE OPPORTUNITIES

-- 1.4 UNDERSTANDING LOCAL CHARACTER

 1.1 SITE LOCATION

+1.2 SITE CONSTRAINTS

+1.3 SITE OPPORTUNITIES

+1.4 UNDERSTANDING LOCAL CHARACTER

+1. CONTEXT 1.1 SITE LOCATION

-1.1.1 The site is located on the southern side of Brighouse in the Metropolitan Borough of Calderdale, West Yorkshire (see site plan on facing page).
-The Garden Community will form a strategic urban extension of Brighouse, with its own local centre and a variety of facilities.
+1.1.1 The site is located on the eastern side of Brighouse in the Metropolitan Borough of Calderdale, West Yorkshire (see site plan on facing page).
+The Garden Community will form a strategic urban extension of Brighouse, with its own Local Centre and a variety of facilities.